kubernetes/community/contributors/design-proposals/raw-block-pv.md

   * A user wishes to read from a block storage device and write to a filesystem (big data analytics processing) Future use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods.

-  It is important to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
-Therefore, the PVC drives the request and intended usage of the device by specifying the volumeMode as part of the API.
-This design lends itself to future support of dynamic provisioning by also letting the request initiate from the PVC defining the role for the PV.
-It also allows flexibility in the implementation and storage plugins to determine their support of this feature.

 # Design Overview